mpv-player/mpv/DOCS/man/en/lua.rst

     or a map, this would fail with empty tables.
 Also, there are not many properties for which it makes sense to use this, instead of ``set_property``, ``set_property_bool``, ``set_property_number``.
-    For these reasons, this function should probably be avoided for now.
+    For these reasons, this function should probably be avoided for now, except for properties that use tables natively.

 ``mp.get_time()``
     Return the current mpv internal time in seconds as a number.
 This is